peterrocks815/Oss-Proj/README.md

   - pipeline.registered-kryo-types: List<String>
   - pipeline.registered-pojo-types: List<String>
   - pipeline.time-characteristic: "ProcessingTime" or "IngestionTime" or "EventTime"
+- If you pass the input data as a JSON file then you need to specify JSON: true
 # Step 2:
-You need a .csv file with your data if you do not specify a table as a SQL command.
+You need a .csv or .json file with your data if you do not specify a table as a SQL command.
 # Step 3:
 You need a .txt file specifying the schema of your table.
 The column names should be seperated by the specified seperator.
 # Step 4: